nautobot/pynautobot/README.md

 Pynautobot provides a specialized `Endpoint` class to represent the Jobs model.
 This class is called `JobsEndpoint`.
 This extends the `Endpoint` class by adding the `run` method so pynautobot can be used to call/execute a job run.

-1. Run from a instance of a job.
+1. Run from an instance of a job.

 ```python
 >>> gc_backup_job = nautobot.extras.jobs.all()[14]